holds the subalpine slopes against snow

 Not Threatened

-A beautiful, weeping tussock grass with golden-green leaves and large, feathery flower heads.
-The leaves are soft and arching, drooping at the tips like a fountain.
-The flower heads are held on tall stalks, rising above the foliage.
-They are large and feathery, golden-brown to yellowish, appearing in summer.
-Snow tussock is found in montane and subalpine areas, often near the treeline.
-It is one of the hardiest tussock grasses, surviving heavy snow and severe frost.
-The weeping form helps shed snow, preventing the tussock from being crushed.
+Heavy snow falls on it.
+Chionochloa flavicans survives.
+It is a beautiful, weeping tussock grass with golden-green leaves and large, feathery flower heads.
+The leaves are soft and arching.
+They droop at the tips like a fountain.
+The flower heads are held on tall stalks.
+They rise above the foliage.
+They are large and feathery.
+Golden-brown to yellowish.
+They appear in summer.
+Snow tussock is found in montane and subalpine areas.
+It is often near the treeline.
+It is one of the hardiest tussock grasses.
+It survives heavy snow and severe frost.
+The weeping form helps shed snow.
+It prevents the tussock from being crushed.
 A design that raises questions.
 The answers are in the snow.
 The plant provides habitat for native birds, lizards and insects.
 The dense tussocks offer shelter from wind and cold.
 Ground-dwelling birds like the rock wren nest among the tussocks.
 Snow tussock is often grown as an ornamental grass in gardens.
 Its weeping form and feathery flower heads make it a striking addition to any landscape.
 It is hardy and requires little maintenance.
 To walk through a snow tussock grassland is to see the mountains at their most beautiful.
-The tussocks roll across the slopes, their golden-green leaves catching the light.
+The tussocks roll across the slopes.
+Their golden-green leaves catch the light.
 In summer, the feathery flower heads sway in the wind.
-In winter, the tussocks are buried in snow, waiting for spring.
+In winter, the tussocks are buried in snow.
+They wait for spring.
 That is snow tussock.
 Weeping, hardy, and patient.
 It waits for spring.
 Evolution rarely revises the draft.
+In Māori tradition, snow tussock was used for thatching and for making brooms (rahurahu).
+The soft, weeping leaves were noted.
+The flower heads were used in decorations.
+The name refers to its habitat in snowy mountain areas.
+It was a plant of the high mountains, gathered by those who climbed the peaks, a resource from the snowy slopes, a decoration from the alpine zone.